sswahn/crud/README.md

 ## Features

-### 🚀 Seamless CRUD Operations
-Perform Create, Read, Update, and Delete operations with minimal effort.
+- **Seamless CRUD Operations**: Perform Create, Read, Update, and Delete operations with minimal effort.
 The library streamlines DynamoDB interactions, allowing you to focus on building, not managing data.

-### 🌐 DynamoDB Type Conversion
-Effortlessly convert JavaScript types to DynamoDB types using the `setType` function.
-Ensure consistent and accurate data storage with automatic type handling.

-### ⚙️ Automatic Type Handling
-Forget about data type headaches.
-The library intelligently interprets JavaScript types and seamlessly translates them to DynamoDB-compatible formats, eliminating the need for manual conversions.
+- **Automatic Type Handling**: The library intelligently interprets JavaScript types and seamlessly translates them to DynamoDB-compatible formats, eliminating the need for manual conversions.

-### 📚 Intuitive API
-The library provides an intuitive and easy-to-use API for DynamoDB interactions.
-Simple function calls abstract the complexities, making it accessible for both beginners and experienced developers.
+- **Intuitive API**: The library provides an intuitive and easy-to-use API for DynamoDB interactions.
+Simple function calls abstract the complexities.

-### 🧪 Robust Error Handling
-Rest easy knowing that the library incorporates robust error handling.
+- **Robust Error Handling**: The library incorporates robust error handling.
 Receive clear and actionable error messages for quick troubleshooting during development.

-### 🌐 Serverless Ready
-Tailored for serverless environments, the DynamoDB Utility Library maximizes efficiency and resource utilization, ensuring optimal performance in your serverless applications.

-### 📦 Lightweight and Modular
-Designed with simplicity in mind, the library is lightweight and modular.
-Use only the functions you need, keeping your project clean and avoiding unnecessary bloat.
+- **Lightweight and Modular**: Designed with simplicity in mind, the library is lightweight and modular.

 ## Installation
 Using npm.